DesistDaydream/notes-learning/content/zh-cn/docs/2.编程/Programming tools/SCM/GitHub 上的 PR 全过程.md

 # Please enter the commit message for your changes.
 Lines starting

-# with '#' will be ignored, and an empty message aborts the commit.
+# with '#' will be ignored, and an empty message aborts the commit

-# ...
+#

 \`